 Customers today expect fast, frictionless resolutions.
 Shipping insurance empowers companies to confidently refund, replace, or reship orders—without the hassle of internal discussions or budget concerns.

-By leveraging techSHIP’s millions of annual shipments and its partnerships, companies can unlock deeply discounted third-party insurance rates, often 50% to 90% lower than standard carrier pricing.
+Through techSHIP's millions of annual shipments and its partnerships, companies can access deeply discounted third-party insurance rates, often 50% to 90% lower than standard carrier pricing.
 For a business shipping 10,000 packages monthly at $500 average value:

 These savings can significantly boost profit margins or be reinvested to enhance customer experiences.